 Aerobic bacteria are the bacteria which can survive in the presence of oxygen only.
 In the absence of oxygen, aerobic bacteria cannot survive and can die.
 Some of the aerobic bacteria are Mycobacterium tuberculosis, Nocardia, Staphylococcus aureus, Enterococcus faecalis etc.

 This test may be recommended to you if you experience certain symptoms like the burning of the eyes, itchy eyes, sticky thick mucus-like discharge from the eyes, redness, slight blurring of the vision, etc. This test may be specially performed to check if the infection is due to aerobic bacteria or not, recommended to plan the treatment according to the type of bacteria and to check the effectiveness of the treatment given.

-No special preparation is needed for C/S Aerobic Conjunctival Swab.
-Inform your doctor if you are on any medications or have any underlying medical conditions or allergies before undergoing C/S Aerobic Conjunctival Swab.
+No special preparation is needed for Culture And Sensitivity Aerobic Conjunctival Swab.
+Inform your doctor if you are on any medications or have any underlying medical conditions or allergies before undergoing Culture And Sensitivity Aerobic Conjunctival Swab.
 Your doctor depending on your condition will give specific instructions.

 The normal test results may vary depending on age, health history, medical condition, etc.

 If your test results show negative it means there is no growth of aerobic bacteria.

 If your test results show positive it may indicate that you may have aerobic bacterial infection in your eye.

 If you get abnormal test results, consult your doctor immediately with your lab test reports.